bgporter/cello/README.md

 At one level, you can look at Python as being nothing but a bunch of associative arrays (or in python, `dict`s) with the ability to be manipulated dynamically by code.
 Once I started thinking in those terms, the project became much more interesting.

-As frequently happens with me, these thoughts sat collecting dust in a document until I hit upon a name for the project -- `cello`, short for 'cellophane' (since the code is wrapping a ValueTree)
+As frequently happens with me, these thoughts sat collecting dust in a document until I hit upon a name for the project &mdash; `cello`, short for 'cellophane' (since the code is wrapping a ValueTree)

 ### `cello`